 Study abroad via The College of Global Studies at Arcadia University

-Students registered with a select list of US colleges and universities can apply to study at the Royal Conservatoire for one term (September to December), two terms (January to June) or a full academic year via Arcadia University’s Study Abroad programme.
+Students registered with a select list of US colleges and universities can apply to study at the Royal Conservatoire for one term (September to December), two terms (January to June) or a full academic year (September to June) via Arcadia University’s Study Abroad programme.
 We accept applications for Study Abroad via Arcadia onto the following programmes of study:

 International and Student Experience Team